ngdeconf/ng-de.org/covid/index.md

 ### Masks

-While moving around during the event, we strongly advise you to wear a FFP2 or medical mask when you are not at your seat.
+It is recommended to wear a mask for your own protection, but you don't have to.

 ### Disinfectant